roytang/blog/content/posts/2008/06/block-14-june-2008.md

 The tournament was last Staurday, 14-June and the format wasLorwyn/Shadowmoor Block Constructed.

-I had been having a bad constructed record over the past few tournaments, so I thought I&#8217;d play in one of the smaller tournaments before heading into another GPT.
-I didn&#8217;t want to play Kithkin (too random) or Faeries (not enough components).
+I had been having a bad constructed record over the past few tournaments, so I thought I&'d play in one of the smaller tournaments before heading into another GPT.
+I didn&'t want to play Kithkin (too random) or Faeries (not enough components).
 I though I would go for control instead and thus assembled the following Commandments decklist:

 <div class="decklist">
   <ul class="decklist_group">